 #1.
 What should I pack for a weekend in Brisbane?

-In addition to the essentials, here are a few things we recommend you pack before embarking on your weekend to Brisbane.
+In addition to packing the Australia essentials, here are a few things we recommend you pack before embarking on your weekend to Brisbane.

 - If you’re going to squeeze in as many activities as possible make sure to pack some comfortable walking shoes so your feet can keep up with your busy schedule!
-Formal shoes will be required if you plan on heading to one of Brisbane’s fancier restaurants and bars.
+Formal shoes will be required if you plan on heading to one of Brisbane’s fancier restaurants, bars or visiting jail.

-- Australia’s sun is known to get quite hot, especially in summer.
+- Australia’s sun is intense, especially in summer.
 Make sure you pack a medium to high SPF sunscreen to keep the sun’s powerful rays at bay while you enjoy your time outside.
-Even in winter, the sun’s UV rays can reach a 3 or higher, which is right at the marker for when you should apply sunscreen!
+Even in winter, the sun’s UV rays can reach a 3 or higher, which is right at the threshold of when you should apply sunscreen.

 #2.
 Can I get an apartment in Brisbane for the weekend?